joes0451/ADev/ReadMe.txt

 - In config.properties, fill in paths to Java,
 	Ant, Android SDK, Gradle, Flutter, and any additional paths needed for your builds.

+Project->Home:
-- To build an existing project, from the menu choose Project->Home, and select your project's Home directory.
+    To build an existing project, from the menu choose Project->Home, and select your project's Home directory.
 The current Project Home is shown in the lower status bar.

 	Note:
-	For Gradle based projects, it will normally modify the Module level build.gradle to allow for signing.
+	For Gradle based projects, it will normally modify the module-level build.gradle to allow for signing.
+	It will look at the settings in config.properties, like 'use_key_properties', to determine how to set up signingConfigs and other things.
 	If you want, you can turn off modifying your projects by setting 'dont_modify_build_gradle' to "true" in config properties.

 - To create a new project, select the build environment switches "Use Flutter", "Use Gradle", etc. and from the menu choose Project->Create.